-Panther Branch Trail is a moderately trafficked out and back trail located near Tellico Plains, Tennessee that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking and is accessible year-round.
+Panther Branch Trail is a 4.1 mile moderately trafficked out and back trail located near Tellico Plains, Tennessee that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking and trail running and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Went again a month later.
 This time made it to waterfall which is off the trail.
 Rock overhang at waterfall.
 Don't know if this is the "cave", or if we just didn't find the cave.

 Didn't go to end, but app registered us hiking 4.7 miles round trip.
 Good day!

 Beautiful hike, but overgrown with dog hobble and rhododendron.
 Many small stream crossings that can be rock hopped over.
 I could get to top of waterfall, but could not get to the bottom of it on this trip.
 It looked like the cave was down there also.
 Did not see a trail to get to waterfall and would have to go thru some thick underbrush to get to it.
 Definitely will return when less leaves and more water.
 Didn't make it to end...maybe another waterfall elsewhere.
 Previous comments noted two.? .......previous recordings are from panther branch trail in frozen head state park, whereas I recorded panther branch trail in Tellico plains!
 No emory or debord falls here.
 Just one that u need to cut thru underbrush to get to